 The J’s art gallery, or Omanut (“art” in Hebrew), is a place for established and emerging artists to showcase their work.
 The gallery is dedicated to art that offers new perspectives on the rich history and values of the J and the Jewish community.

+Enjoy happy hour and check out the art.
 Love something you see?
 The art is for sale, and 10% of the proceeds go toward the J’s Early Childhood School and camp scholarship fund.

 The space is curated by artists Lora Martini and Matt Lome, along with SJCC Senior Director of Community Engagement Dana Weiner.
 Contact Dana with questions via email or at 260-829-2593.